Friends remember Microsoft renegade Eric Engstrom, who suggested a DirectX console

 DirectX was transformational for Microsoft and for games, but it was hardly the only thing that people remembered about Engstrom.

 “We all know and love Eric.
 I’ve known him for almost 30 years.
 And he’s one of my very best friends,” St. John said in a memorial service.
 “To kick this off, we all know that if anybody was every sad, he wouldn’t hear of it.
-Eric was always a party on on his own.
+Eric was always a party on his own.
 God, Craig and I have so many stories about him.”

 St. John and friends told stories about Engstrom as if they were telling stories at a Viking funeral.
 He said that, at Engstrom’s urging a few years ago, a group of friends went to a Viking banquet at the National Nordic Museum.
 Engstrom invited all of his friends to go.
 They rented a limo and drove up to the museum.
 The banquet tables were folding tables.
 They toured the place, which was in a shabby one-story building, St. John said.